 Paternity testing using a saliva sample?

 Saliva is the definitive sample to use for your paternity DNA test.
 Saliva offers consistently high success rates, in fact, above 95%.
 Most DNA testing companies will provide you with all the necessary to take you saliva sample using simple mouth swabs.
 A mouth swab looks very much like a cotton bud which you rub inside the mouths of the test participants to collect cheek cells.
 Using mouth swabs is absolutely painless and never poses any problems with fussy children.
 The whole point of swabs is that they are extremely easy to use.
+Read more about how to collect DNA samples.

 Using a saliva sample will give an accurate DNA profile which will determine whether the tested father is the biological father of the child with a 99.99% inclusion rate.
 If the tested father is not the child’s real father, the exclusion rate will be no less than 100%.